annargrs/blog/_drafts/2020-07-12-anonymity.markdown

 Should BERT have gotten the best paper award?
 Quite possibly, but perhaps we should think through the whole issue of "peer review" vs "PR review".
 When something gets so much attention, it just seems highly important, and the reviewers can hardly be expected to be immune to that.
 If we do accept hype as a valid indicator of scientific merit, we should at least recognize that it is distinct from the criteria we apply to all other papers, and therefore they should not compete for conference acceptance and awards.

-### How blind are acceptance decisions?
+### Anonymity and acceptance decisions

-Even if the reviewers have not seen the preprint, they are not the ones who are actually making any acceptance decisions. *ACs, SACs and PCs may or may not be blind to the identity of the authors*; this is up to the conference, and is not announced in capital letters on the conference home page.
+Even if the reviewers have not seen the preprint, they are not the ones who are actually making any acceptance decisions. *ACs, SACs and PCs may or may not be aware of the identity of the authors*; this is up to the conference, and is not announced in capital letters on the conference home page.

 Let us note that the ACs and SACs are themselves likely to be senior members of NLP community, and they are likely to be well-connected and know much of the work that they evaluate.
 I am sure nobody consciously favors their friends or disfavors any particular social group, but the biases are biases precisely because they are unconscious and we can't control them very well.
 Furthermore, speaking for myself, I suspect that when I happen to know the authors and the whole line of work they are pursuing, I may be seeing a bigger pattern than what was clearly spelled out in the paper.

 Finally, consider the conference awards.
-I have never served on an award committee, but let's take [Yoav Goldberg's word](https://twitter.com/yoavgo/status/1278468990730412033?s=20) that they are not blind either (although the starting point is recommendation by reviewers, who may or may not be blind because of arXiv).
+I have never served on an award committee, but let's take [Yoav Goldberg's word](https://twitter.com/yoavgo/status/1278468990730412033?s=20) that this process does not preserve author anonymity (although the starting point is recommendation by reviewers, who may or may not know who the authors are because of arXiv).

-## Arguments against double-blindness
+## Arguments against anonymity

-So, at the moment *CL reviewing is at best only partially double-blind.
+So, at the moment *CL reviewing is at best only partially anonymous.
 But is this necessarily a bad thing?
-To be fair, let us hear the arguments against double-blindness.
+To be fair, let us hear the counter-arguments.

 ### "Big labs just do better work"